-- 11365.060. (a) On receiving notice of a proposed regulatory action taken under this article, the office shall publish the contents of the notice in the California Regulatory Notice Register. - (b) On receiving the final text of a proposed regulatory action taken under this article and certification that all timely public comment was read and considered and that no adverse comment was received, the office shall file the final text of the proposed regulatory action with the Secretary of State. - Comment.
-Section 11365.060 is comparable to the publication and filing requirements that apply to regulatory actions taken under Article 5 (commencing with Section 11346).
+- 11365.060. (a) On receiving notice of a regulatory action proposed under this article, the office shall publish the contents of the notice in the California Regulatory Notice Register. - (b) On receiving the final text of a regulatory action proposed under this article and certification that all timely public comment was read and considered and that no adverse comment was received, the office shall file the final text of the proposed regulatory action with the Secretary of State. - Comment.
+Section 11365.060 is comparable to the publication and filing requirements applicable to regulatory actions taken under Article 5 (commencing with Section 11346).
 See Sections 11346.4(a)(5) (notice publication), 11349.3 (filing with Secretary of State).
+See also

-See also Sections 11342(b) ("office" means Office of Administrative Law), 11342(h) ("regulatory action" means the adoption, amendment, or repeal of a regulation).
+Sections 11342(b) ("office" means Office of Administrative Law), 11342(g)(2) ("regulatory action" means adoption, amendment, or repeal of regulation).